-- (1) Seeding/sodding includes, without limitation, the planting and installation of grasses, preparation of soils and grading, and the methods to be applied in planting and maintaining grasses. - (2) Medians less than 12 feet wide shall be landscaped with materials other than irrigated turfgrass.
+(1) Seeding/sodding includes, without limitation, the planting and installation of grasses (native or otherwise), preparation of soils and grading, and the methods to be applied in planting and maintaining of grasses until full establishment is achieved.

 - (1) Fertilizer: Specified fertilizer shall be supplied in the original supplier's containers with label and order form showing composition and quantity.
 Fertilizer shall be intact, free-flowing, dry and in quantity, as specified for sodded or seeded areas, as shown on the plans.
-Fertilizer for sod and seeding soil preparation shall be a compound equivalent to 0-46-0 applied at the rate of 10 pounds per 1,000 square feet. - (2) Bluegrass: Bluegrass shall be Colorado-grown, 100 percent certified Kentucky Bluegrass, of three improved bluegrass varieties complying with applicable Colorado and Federal regulations.
+Fertilizer for sod and seeding soil preparation shall be a compound equivalent to 18-46-0 ph balance is more acidic 0-46-0 applied at the rate of 10 pounds per 1,000 square feet. - (2) Bluegrass: Bluegrass shall be Colorado-grown, 100 percent certified Kentucky Bluegrass, of three improved bluegrass varieties complying with applicable Colorado and Federal regulations.
+Reveille, Thermal Blue other approved drought resistant varieties.
 Newport, Park, Delta and Common Kentucky Bluegrass are not acceptable varieties for the sod mixture.
 The sod shall have a vigorous and healthy root system and top growth and shall have been regularly fertilized, watered, mowed, sprayed and shall be free from objectionable weeds and/or grasses.
 Sod strip shall have from 5/8 inch minimum to 1 inch maximum thickness of soil adhering to root system, cut into strips 18-inch maximum width by 4 feet minimum length.
 Sod that has dried out, or sod with adhering soil that breaks, tears or crumbles away will not be accepted.
 Sod cut for more than 24 hours shall not be accepted.
 Sod rolls shall be kept moist, protected from sun, heat or wind in transport and after delivery.
-Prior to cutting, the sod shall be evenly mowed for a blade length of at least 1 inch but not more than 2 inches.
+Prior to cutting, the sod shall be evenly mowed for a blade length of at least 1 inch but not more than 2 inches. - (3) Turf-type Tall Fescue: Turf-type tall fescue seed or sod shall be purchased from a reputable seed dealer, complying with requirements specified.
+Seed mixture shall be of at least three varieties (a maximum of five) of dwarf type tall fescue (i.e., Monarch, El Dorado, Rebel Jr., Crew Cut, SR 8200, or other approved varieties). - (a) PLS shall not be less than 88 percent.